antonmi/kraken/README.md

 Under the hood **Kraken** uses:
 - the [ALF framework](https://github.com/antonmi/ALF) for building
-pipelines of components (based on [Elixir GenStages](https://hexdocs.pm/gen_stage/GenStage.html)).
+pipelines of components (based on the Elixir [GenStage](https://hexdocs.pm/gen_stage/GenStage.html) library).
-- the [Octopus](https://github.com/antonmi/octopus) library for defining intefaces to services in the system.
+- the [Octopus](https://github.com/antonmi/octopus) library for defining interfaces to services in the system.

 Therefore, it's important to have a basic understanding of the idea behind these two libraries